Flèche bas

 What are the concrete benefits for members?

-How is Sacem responding to generative AI?
+What is Sacem's response to generative AI?

 What are Sacem's plans for the coming years?